Aveek-Saha/TwitterFakeNet/README.md

 # Twitter Fake News Network
 An exploration of Twitter's Verified users and the news articles they tweet.
 Specifically looking into how likely is it that an article shared by the user is fake.
+The same trends are also studied in unverified users as a comparison.

 ## How to run